moodler/mantismusic/README.md

 ## Demo

-See my site at https://mantisaudiogram.music
+See a demo site by Mantis Audiogram at https://mantisaudiogram.music

 ## Quickstart